Our history

 In 1969, we developed a pioneering method to produce irregular waves in hydraulic model testing using a direct reproduction of measured time series from nature.
-The prevalent approach was to use regular waves, which weren't a true representation of how natural waves behave.
+The prevalent approach was to use regular waves, which did not truly represent how natural waves behave.
 This resulted in our first irregular wave generator – a major step forward in hydraulic modelling.

 And so it’s true: Innovation is in our DNA.
-And it will continue to be as we look towards the future.
+It will continue to be as we look towards the future.

 1964